ssl-hep/ServiceX_frontend/README.md

                                       ServiceX.
           servicex_adaptor            Object to control communication with the servicex instance at a particular ip address with certain login credentials.
+                                      Default comes from the `config_adaptor`.
-                                      Will be configured via the `.servicex` file by default. minio_adaptor               Object to control communication with the minio servicex instance.
-By default configured with values from the `.servicex` file.
+          minio_adaptor               Object to control communication with the minio servicex instance.
           cache_adaptor               Runs the caching for data and queries that are sent up and down.
           status_callback_factory     Factory to create a status notification callback for each